First-time online buying has surged

 E-commerce represents a lifeline to many consumers who’ve chosen to minimize physical retail shopping this year.
 Because of this, there’s a heightened opportunity to engage with categories, such as fresh foods, that have historically been harder to sell online.

 Trust has long been a major barrier to e-commerce adoption.
 In fact, many of the top reasons why surveyed shoppers globally don’t consider purchasing online relate to a lack of trust in product quality (26%) or concerns about product expiration (29%).
 But when trust can be earned, it can encourage and build the shopping basket across a multitude of categories.

 For example, 50% of surveyed shoppers across markets say they are more likely to purchase groceries from online retailers that offer fresh food products.
 Getting it right with fresh foods sold online could translate into bigger baskets that include other grocery and non-food items.

-Currently, one in three global surveyed shoppers claim to purchase fresh food and beverages exclusively online.
+Currently, 1 in 3 global surveyed shoppers claim to purchase fresh food and beverages exclusively online.
 Growing this number, while maintaining trust, will translate into e-commerce opportunities beyond consumables—and potentially across the virtual store.